FuelLabs/fuels-ts/packages/contracts/README.md

 #### Configuration

-Create a file `contracts.config.ts` inside your project.
+Create a file `fuels.config.ts` inside your project.
 See the example bellow.

 ```ts
 import { createConfig } from "@fuel-ts/contracts";